Categories

 Crypto / trading / chart-heavy content

 You’ll be screen-recording charts as much as being on camera.
-Invest in a second monitor (4K, 27″+) for comfortable chart analysis, and consider an Elgato Stream Deck (~£140) for fast scene switching between camera and chart views during recording.
+Invest in a second monitor (4K, 27″+) for comfortable chart analysis, and consider an Elgato Stream Deck (~£140) for fast scene switching between camera and chart views.
+It’s the default choice for this; just don’t upgrade from an older model, since the keys are unchanged.

 Personal finance / budgeting

 Lower production bar, warmer aesthetic.
-You can get away with natural window light, softer colour temperature (3200K vs 5600K for daylight), and less formal set design.
-The kit above still works but you can skip the softbox for a softer, more intimate look.
+You can get away with natural window light, a softer colour temperature (3200K vs 5600K for daylight), and less formal set design.
+The kit above still works, but you can skip the softbox for a softer, more intimate look.

 Real estate / property

-You’ll need a gimbal (DJI RS 3 Mini ~£299) for property walkthroughs, wider lenses (16mm or 24mm f/1.8) for interior spaces, and potentially a drone (DJI Mini 4 Pro ~£689) for exterior shots.
-UK CAA drone rules apply — check before flying.
+You’ll need a gimbal (a DJI RS 3 Mini, ~£299) for property walkthroughs, wider lenses (16mm or 24mm f/1.8) for interior spaces, and potentially a drone (a DJI Mini 4 Pro, ~£689) for exterior shots.
+The sub-250g Mini class keeps you under the strictest UK CAA rules, but check the current regulations before flying.

 Business / entrepreneurship

 Identical to the core kit.
-If you’re doing interviews, add a second camera on the guest and a lavalier mic (Rode Wireless Go II ~£269) for two-camera dialogue setups.
+If you’re doing interviews, add a second camera on the guest and a lavalier (the Rode Wireless Go II, ~£269) for two-camera dialogue — the dual-channel standard with on-board backup recording, if a slightly visible clip-on.

 The Finance YouTube Kit Upgrade Path